 Otherworld (5819 Chantry Drive Columbus) Check out this 32,000 square foot immersive art installation in Columbus.
 Mysteries unfold as you explore over 40 rooms filled with large-scale interactive art, mixed reality playgrounds and secret passageways.
 It’s an all new kind of art experience where visitors are encouraged to freely explore and interact with a surreal world of science fiction and fantasy.

-COSI After Dark is the first Thursday evening of the month and is for grown-ups only!
+COSI After Dark is select Thursday evenings through the year, and is for grown-ups only!
 These themed events feature COSI exhibits (without all the kids), activities, food, and drink.

-LEGOLAND Discovery Center Columbus hosts Adult Nights on the 1st Thursday of each month to give LEGO fans ages 18+ a chance to play without kids!
+LEGOLAND Discovery Center Columbus hosts Adult Nights four times a year to give LEGO fans ages 18+ a chance to play without kids!